PhantomGamers/TellTaleWidescreenPatcher/README.md

 **Make sure you run the game and select your resolution before patching.**

 ## Tested Titles
-[//]: # "really need to add/test more games here, i.e. the exapanse, twd 1 & 2, poker night 1 & 2, bttf, strong bad's cgfap, etc, unless this patch doesnt work on them, idk I have a normal 16:9 screen"

  Game Name                                        | Issues
 --------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------